 By signing up to be a member of the NCBN it gives you access to a whole slew of additional benefits:

-– You can be listed in our directory then access and search our directory.
-This gives you the chance to find the invested and serious bloggers in your area.
+– You can be listed in our directory and then access and search our directory.
+This gives you a chance to find invested and serious bloggers in your area.
 Also, when brands want to work with NCBN (which we know is coming), our directory members will be first in line.

 – You can share on our Forum boards.
 Forums are coming back, haven’t you heard?
 And we are groundbreaking (in a retro way).

 – Members’ discounts are located in our Members Resources portal.
 Right now there is a discount code for blog hosting (cheap!).
 You may have missed the latest registration for Media Kit Smash but we have a code in there that is good for ALL of Blog Clarity’s Media Kit Smash classes in the future.
 Plus, we’re on the cusp of announcing another big discount (you already got a hint on Twitter).

 – We will be giving members breaks on our event prices, and some events members will attend for free.
 Events cost money to put on.
 Always.
 But since our members provided us their financial assistance with their one-time annual dues, we’re applying that for them.
 And trust me when I say we have BIG events coming up.
 BIG.
 You all want community and education.
 We want to bring it.

 – Members get access to special information and education.
 This is education we have either had to pay for or spend a LOT (I mean, bleary-eyed wee morning hours) creating.
 Right now: a document from TypeA about bloggers & the law as well as an Ultimate Bloggers Checklist.
 My itchy fingers are also typing away at documents for our members including where to find “copyright safe” pictures and Nikol is in partnership with some powerhouse bloggers to provide exclusive information.